Best daily deals

 Once you start using the Elite 85t, you’ll want to take them everywhere.

-The Jabra Elite 85t is outdated now but has an IPX4 rating rather than the Elite 75t’s IP55 rating.
+The Jabra Elite 85t is outdated but has an IPX4 rating rather than the Elite 75t’s IP55 rating.
 You get better noise canceling above 100Hz and better overall isolation from the Elite 85t earbuds.
 The Elite 85t also supports automatic ear detection.
-The battery life on the Jabra Elite 75t is a few hours longer than that of the Elite 85t.
+The Jabra Elite 75t battery life is a few hours longer than that of the Elite 85t.
 Both sets of earbuds support quick charging as well.
-As for sound quality, it is comparable between the two headsets, but the Jabra Elite 75t has a much stronger bass boost than the Elite 85t which can make it hard to hear detail from your music.
+As for sound quality, it is comparable between the two headsets, but the Jabra Elite 75t has a much more substantial bass boost than the Elite 85t, which can make it hard to hear details from your music.

 What should you get instead of the Jabra Elite 75t?